WOWmasterJulia/Architecture-Home-Studio/README.md

 ![Home Studio](./images/HOME_STUDIO.jpg)

-## Adaptive HTML layout with animation
+## Responsive HTML layout with CSS styles and animation for the main page of a design and architecture studio